 JR Ikuhtahara Station (in Southeastern Engaru) has Okhotsk Literary Museum.
 Enjoying the delightful Museum of Worldwide Wooden Toys and a skin-friendly onsen near the train station.

-Hallway between Ikutahara and Rubeshibe, the train passes through the legendary Jomon Tunnel (507m) completed in 1914, which killed over a hundred workers during the construction.
+⬇︎︎ The train passes through the 507m-long Jomon Tunnel (completed in 1914), which killed over a hundred workers during the construction.

 Hokkaido’s widest city (1427-sq-km) of Kitami makes a convenient stopover point en route to Abashiri, and is also jumping off point to the beautiful lakes of Chimikeppu-ko, Saroma-ko and Akan-ko.
 The city has a few interesting sights and a large number of yakiniku restaurants.